-nergency e scene; determine if it is safe for you to help • · tempt to move seriously injured persons, unless they are in immediate danger of further injury in first aid, confirm the airway is open, victim is breathing, and they have good circulation.
-Always opropriate barriers to avoid contact with the victim's body fluids.
-Call, or di rect someone else to call Campus Safety.
+Medical Emergency Survey the scene; determine if it is safe for you to help Do not attempt to move seriously injured persons, unless they are in immediate danger of further injury If trained in first aid, confirm the airway is open, victim is breathing, and they have good circulation.
+Always use the appropriate barriers to avoid contact with the victim's body fluids.
+Call, or direct someone else to call Campus Safety.
 In life-threatening situation, call 911 and Campus Safety.

-Be prepar red to give the following information: 0 Building, floor, room number 0 Your name and telephone number 0 Victim's age and sex 0 Victim's location 0 Nature of the medical emergency 0 What help, if any, is being given (e.g. CPR, pressure bandages) 0 Provide information requested by dispatcher.
-Do not hang up the phone until the dispatcher does Pow er Out age Instruct e veryone in your area to remain calm and assemble in a common area.
-Turn off all light switches except one.
-Tun off or unplug the power to electrical equipment (e.g. copiers personnel.
+o Building, floor, room number